 \section{Possible origins of the soft X--rays excess}

-In Sect. \ref{sec:methods}, we have computed the thermodynamic properties profile of TNG clusters (see Fig. \ref{fig:THERMO}), to predict cluster X-ray emission and their Soft-X-ray excess, by separating HOT and WARM gas phase (see Fig. \ref{fig:SxMassPlot}).
-These predictions match well with recent and past observations from ROSAT, XMM, to eRosita, as shown in Sect. \ref{sec:comparison} (see Figs. \ref{fig:SxPlot} and \ref{fig:ROSAT}).
-As suggested in \cite{gouin2023}, the presence of the clumpy WCGM gas, in addition to the diffuse WHIM gas, is necessary to explain the soft excess in observations.
-In this section we aim to better understand the origin of the soft X--ray excess as a function of cluster distance.
+In Sect. \ref{sec:methods} we computed the thermodynamic property profile of TNG clusters (see Fig. \ref{fig:THERMO}) to predict the cluster X-ray emission and the soft-X-ray excess by separating the HOT and WARM gas phase (see Fig. \ref{fig:SxMassPlot}).
+These predictions match recent and previous observations from ROSAT, XMM, and eRosita well, as shown in Sect. \ref{sec:comparison} (see Figs. \ref{fig:SxPlot} and \ref{fig:ROSAT}).
+As suggested by \cite{gouin2023}, the clumpy WCGM gas is required in addition to the diffuse WHIM gas to explain the soft excess in observations.
+In this section, we aim to understand the origin of the soft X--ray excess better as a function of the cluster distance.